Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wake Forest and its opponents have combined to score more than 52.5 points in four of six games this season.
+- Wake Forest has combined with its opponents to put up more than 52.5 points in four of six games this season.

 - Army's games have gone over 52.5 points in three of six chances this season.